 Physical inventories are not cheap.
 They are disruptive and arguably cost most companies at least an entire lost day of productivity for each inventory.
 So, if your business is doing $250 million, you are losing $1,000,000 in output for a given inventory day.
 Let’s say this works out to $500,000 in non-materials lost opportunity.
 Stick with me, we are going somewhere with this.

 OK, now you get your CFO type in a room and explain to him or her why you can’t afford NOT to have an effective cycle counting program that is funded to support multiple full-time equivalent people and resources to support it.
-Here is the challenge that I have won with many times when I issued it to the CFO:
+Here is the challenge that I have won many times when I issued it to the CFO:

 “If I prove that our record balances (due to cycle counting efforts) are more accurate than any physical inventory results – can we stop doing physicals?”

 After they get up from the floor, they will need to work out with you what kind of statistical accuracy is required for this event to happen.
-In most cases I have been successful in proving that a physical inventory – from an on-hand quantity per item and total value basis, is seldom better than 95%.
+In most cases, I have been successful in proving that a physical inventory – from an on-hand quantity per item and total value basis, is seldom better than 95%.
 Why?
 Think about it – you grab everyone (whether they are capable or not) to rush through it or you make a small team work through the night and weekend to get it done.
-What is likelihood that it is accurate?
+What is the likelihood that it is accurate?
 Any cycle counting process that is effective should yield at least 98% accuracy in units and dollars – every day of the week.

 Successful cycle counting processes lead to achieving a level of day-to-day record accuracy that is so good that taking a physical inventory gives a less accurate result.
 I know this works because I have eliminated annual physical inventories several times.
 Doesn’t that sound a lot like a Lean best practice?